h8d13/KADEBOOT/README.md

 - Hybrid setup detection (common case of Nvidia-Intel) in `hardware.py`
 - Stripped a lot of code for defaults to be simpler.
 And for display.
-- Simpligief heavily for KDE specifics.
+- Simplified heavily for KDE specifics.